 - Computer aided design CAD software

 - Microsoft operating system

-What education is needed to be a Sound Engineering Technician?
+What education or degrees do I need to become a Sound Engineering Technician?

 Sound Engineering Technicians work in the following industries: